Voting under way in Ireland in three landmark elections

 Irish voters will elect almost 1,000 councillors, 14 MEPs and a mayor for the southwestern county of Limerick.

-Voting is under way in Ireland as ballots are cast in three highly-anticipated elections.
+Voters are continuing to head to the polls in Ireland as ballots are cast in three highly anticipated elections.

 Irish people are electing a swathe of new councillors as well as picking candidates to send to the European Parliament and, for the first time, some voters will be directly electing a mayor to represent them locally.